Youi personalises insurance to give you a tailored policy for your caravan or trailer.

 - Third party property (TPP) is Youi’s simplest cover option.
 It will insure you against damaging someone else’s property or if your caravan or trailer is damaged by an uninsured driver.

 - Third party fire and theft is TPP with the added protection against theft or fire, as well as covering the contents inside the caravan or trailer.
-Providing legal liability of $20 million, this policy is designed to be the right mix of value and cover.
+Providing legal liability of $20 million, this policy gives you a mix between cover and value.

 - Comprehensive covers all your bases.
 Be it accidental damage, vandalism, natural damage from storms or floods, fire, theft or however else your camper might get damaged or cause damage to someone else’s property, comprehensive is the policy you want if you’re tired of worrying whether you’re covered or not.